 Our condensed consolidated financial statements are prepared in accordance with GAAP.
 The preparation of these condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses, as well as related disclosures.
 We evaluate our estimates and assumptions on an ongoing basis.
-Our estimates are based on historical experience and various other assumptions that we believe to be reasonable under the circumstances, including the anticipated impact of COVID-19.
+Our estimates are based on historical experience and various other assumptions that we believe to be reasonable under the circumstances, including the anticipated impact of COVID-19 and macroeconomic uncertainty, including due to the Russia-Ukraine conflict, rising interest rates and inflation.
 As events continue to evolve and additional information becomes available, our estimates and assumptions may change materially in future periods.

-Our critical accounting policies and estimates were disclosed in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," of our 2021 10-K. There have been no significant changes to these policies and estimates during the six months ended June 30, 2022.
+Our critical accounting policies and estimates were disclosed in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," of our 2021 10-K. There have been no significant changes to these policies and estimates during the nine months ended September 30, 2022.